Long-Term Secrets to Short-Term Trading by Larry Williams

 Unlocking Wealth: Secret to Market Timing by John Crane

-This is the follow up to John Crane’s first book “Advanced Swing Trading”.
-The first book was good but this is really great – clearer explanations of the methodology and more chart examples.
+This is the follow-up to John Crane’s “Advanced Swing Trading” book.
+The first book was good but this is great – more precise explanations of the methodology and more chart examples.
 This is one of the most elegant futures trading methodologies I’ve seen.
-Read the full review of the John Crane trading book and methodology here.

 Secrets for Profiting in Bull & Bear Markets by Stan Weinstein